keithwm422/exanic_turf_interface/README.md

 Use sfc_interface_udp.py and test_sfc_interface_udp.py to connect to the server

 Use turf_data_interpreter.py to parse the packet data.
 This is not complete and will not work for every address/data sent to it.
+Currently using methodstrial.py to test the packet parser.